📌 Overview

 Post-split: Merging Scopes

-If User and Post are not in the same database, we can’t merge a scope like this:
+If the tables for User and Post aren’t in the same database, we can’t merge a scope like this:

 User.merge(Post.recent)